Canon M vs Pentax 645D

 Studio photographers will appreciate that the Pentax 645D (unlike the Canon M) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the Canon M and the 645D have been discontinued, but can regularly be found used on eBay.
+Both the Canon M and the 645D have been discontinued, but can regularly be found used on ebay.
 The 645D was replaced by the Pentax 645Z, while the Canon M was followed by the Canon EOS M3.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Pentax websites.
+Further information on the features and operation of the Canon M and 645D can be found, respectively, in the Canon M Manual (free pdf) or the online Pentax 645D Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon M or the Pentax 645D – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.